amitchell05/100-days-of-code/log.md

 **Thoughts**: I'm glad I know another way to solve the problem!

+### Day 31: September 21, 2020

+**Today's Progress**: fter days of refactoring one of my solutions for an exercise, I reached out for help from mentors in CoderGirl.
+A solution route finally clicked.

+**Thoughts**: I'm grateful to my for helping me with this problem.
+It was good refactoring practice, but also overwhelming!

 ## Saved Example

 ### Day 1: June 27, Monday